 Monocrystalline solar module: these kinds of solar panels take up less space than the polycrystalline panels but are about the same efficiency.
 They can be more expensive, however.

 Polycrystalline solar module: the process of making these panels is much simpler.
-This makes them cheaper, however they are slightly less efficient at high temperature but not enough for residential purposes to worry about.
+This makes them cheaper, however they are slightly less efficient at high temperature but not enough to worry about when used for residential purposes.
 They do, however, require more space as you tend to need more of them.